 SEO for IDX Listings

 When you display an IDX listing on your website you are pushing out the same information as every other local real estate site with a RETS feed from the local MLS.
 Ultimately, that has everyone displaying IDX on their site is displaying duplicate content.
 Google looks at MLS listings as very low quality content because it is not unique and is duplicated across the internet.

-For the last 5 years, Google has been moving from a quantity of content to quality of content algorithm for ranking.
+For the last 7 or so years, Google has been moving from a quantity of content to quality of content algorithm for ranking.
 Throwing out thousands of mostly duplicate content pages dilutes your QUALITY CONTENT that you should be pushing out of your site.